 I have a younger brother.
 We have always wanted the best for each other.
 He is a real estate professional and super hands-on dad to my nephews and niece.
 We get together for holidays, birthdays, graduations, recitals and baseball games.
 Please read my brother's Letter of Support in the About Lisa section.

 COUSIN JILL is the mother of both four biological and adopted children.
 Her beautiful family is ready to embrace us.
-Please read Cousin Jill's Letter of Support in the About Lisa section
+Read Cousin Jill's Letter of Support in the About Lisa section

 DAD was a first generation European immigrant.
 He passed down a strong work ethic.
 My first part-time job as a fourteen year old was in the kitchen of a Blimpie’s sub sandwich shop.
 He was a great athlete, a NYC paddle ball champion.
 Following in his footsteps, movement has always been a big part of my life.
 Including dance, cycling, roller blading, trekking.
 He worked in window display and design, in the shoe industry.
 He had a great visual sense.
 My artwork reflects this side of him.
 He is no longer with us.
-He knew about my desire to have a family and was thrilled.
+He was thrilled about my desire to have a family.

-Loving friends - you can read Hilary and Brian and Amelia and Paul's Letters of Support in the About Lisa Section.
+Loving friends - read Hilary and Brian and Amelia and Paul's Letters of Support in the About Lisa Section.

-Two cats that act like dogs -17 year old Juno and 8 year old Bear - you can see pictures of them in my photos
+Two cats that act like dogs -17 year old Juno and 8 year old Bear - their pictures are in my photos

 Surrounded by families with children

 Street music jams